 Hot flushes are one of the most common symptoms of menopause, and most women experience them.
 Hot flushes can cause you to feel overheated, sweat, and leave skin flushed and red (usually on the face and neck area).

-Although some women only get hot flushes during perimenopause, they can continue on into post menopause as your body’s hormone levels are settling.
+Although some women only get hot flushes during perimenopause, they can continue on into post menopause as your body’s hormone levels settle.
 Some women report having hot flushes for a couple of years post menopause.
 For some women, hot flushes can last for up to 10 years — and for some, they never go away.

 Generally, hot flushes should get less intense and less frequent as time goes on.